Become a Turtle Guardian and help conserve our special species and spaces!

 Turtles and turtle habitats are extremely important in keeping humans healthy: Turtles eat dead matter at the bottom of lakes and wetlands and keep our water clean; wetlands are important habitats used by over 70% of Ontario's species from moose to fish and wetlands regulate water levels and filter pollutants.

 Turtle Guardians are at the forefront of stewarding these valuable assets in Ontario.
 Turtle Guardians monitor and report sightings, which help biologists and groups understand populations, and protect areas of biodiversity.
 Guardians assist in conserving spaces too by adopting stewardship plans on their properties.

 High level Guardians, with training, can also help us track key road crossing areas and assess turtle tunnels so that we can install mitigation measures.
 Turtle Guardians, once they pass the "Turtle Test" will receive their own unique ID card.
 Guardians have access to many tools; curriculum, workshops, camps, presentations, training, and access to biologists for site visits.
 Guardians can share stories and pictures with each other through the Turtle Guardian Facebook page, and are invited to our Annual Award Ceremony to celebrate and recognize the year's best Guardians.

-Turtle Guardians are truly engaged volunteers and future stewards.
+Turtle Guardians are engaged volunteers and nature-based stewards.